go hand in hand.

 the right path…

 My parents said, I could draw before I could walk.
 I owe that to my Grandma Lease.
-My Grandma Lease look after me in the afternoons; I would walk to her house after school (How in the hell did I know where I was going?
+My Grandma Lease who looked after me in the afternoons when I was very young; I would walk to her house after school (How in the hell did I know where I was going?
 Would you let your 5 year old child walk anywhere by themselves?).
-When I got there; of course, there was nothing to do and I didn’t have any of my toys but I had a bunch of crayons that she gave me in an old cigar box and I would draw all afternoon.
+When I got there; of course, there was nothing to do and I didn’t have any of my toys from home but I had a bunch of crayons that she gave me in an old cigar box and I would draw all afternoon.
 This was before video games and cable TV of course.
-I would make my own worlds up – from detailed battle scenes to drawing cartoon characters.
+I would into my own world dreaming up everything – from detailed battle scenes to drawing cartoon characters.

 After high school I went to work and was still drawing all the time – I venture across the country and came back home a few years later and decided to go back to school.
 I didn’t know what I wanted to do but I knew an education couldn’t hurt.
-My father and brother suggested for me to become an accountant – I was good at puzzles and mathematics so I said, “OK”… On the day before classes started, I looked down at my schedule and my eye’s started to get heavy and I felt impending doom start to loom overhead.
-I knew that I had chosen the wrong path… I went and talk to my counselor and when she asked what I was interested in I said “really I just like drawing things.”
-She told me about design and the drawing classes and how I could make a living doing what I enjoyed.
+My father and brother suggested for me to become an accountant – I had a big interest in puzzles and mathematics so I signed up to an entire semester of pre-accounting classes… On the day before classes started, I looked down at my schedule and my eye’s started to get heavy and I felt impending doom start to loom overhead.
+I knew that I had chosen the wrong path… I went and talk to my counselor and when she asked what I was interested in I said “really I just like drawing.”
+She told me about graphic design and how I could make a living doing what I enjoyed.
 No one ever told me that you could make a living designing and drawing things before or even suggested such a thing.
 I knew you could be an architect but nothing like what I was going to be exposed to in that first year of college.
-That was a game changer… Oh! yes my brother and father were very shocked and didn’t understand how you could make a living doing that either – even to this day I am not sure they understand it.
+That was a game changer… Oh by the way – yes my brother and father were very shocked and didn’t understand how you could make a living doing that either – even to this day I am not sure they understand it.
 Ha!
-I get paid to draw… So if you want a real artist who from the time of birth until now and has been doing nothing but making things interesting and beautiful then delve into my portfolio.
+I get paid to draw… So if you want a real artist, who from the time of birth until now has been doing nothing but making things interesting and beautiful then delve into my portfolio.

 After a life time of doing this its still a thrill to take an idea from nothing to something.
 Enjoy and thanks.